githubtraining/security/responses/02_find-vulnerabilities.md

 ### Where do vulnerabilities come from?

-These are dependencies linked in this repository's `package.json` and `package-lock.json` files.
+This project's dependencies are defined in the `package.json` file because it's a Node.js project.
 For our time together, we'll be focusing on these JavaScript dependencies, but many languages can have dependency files, like a `Gemfile`, `Gemfile.lock`, `*.gemspec`, `requirements.txt`, or `pipfile.lock` file.

 How can we know these dependencies are secure?
 It's not always easy, but GitHub is watching out.